s5uishida/free5gc_ueransim_ulcl_2_sample_config/README.md

 <h3 id="run_ue">Run UERANSIM (UE)</h3>

-Ping the following three destination IP addresses and confirm that they are routed through different UPFs.
+Ping the following four destination IP addresses and confirm that they are routed through different UPFs.

 - google.com - routing from PSA-UPF1 to Internet
 - 8.8.8.8 - routing from I-UPF to Internet